It is a malignant tumor that arises from the cells that make up the body’s bones. It is also known as primary bone cancer.

 Primary and metastatic bone cancers are often treated differently and have different prognoses.

 Other types of cancer can start in the bone, even if not considered true bone cancers.
 Lymphoma is a cancer of the cells responsible for the body’s immune response.
 Lymphoma usually begins in the lymph nodes but begins in the bone marrow.

 Multiple myeloma is another cancer of the immune cells that usually begins in the bone marrow.
 These tumors are not considered primary bone cancers because they do not arise from the current bone cells.

 What are the risk factors for bone cancer?

 Approximately 2,300 cases of bone cancer are diagnosed in the US UU Every year.
-Primary bone cancers are not common and represent much less than 1% of all cancers.
+Primary bone cancers are not typical and represent much less than 1% of all cancers.
 Bone cancers are more common in children and young adults than in older people.

-The cancer found in the bones of an older adult has generally spread to the bone after it originates in another location in the body.
+Cancer found in the bones of an older adult has generally spread to the bone after it originates in another location in the body.
 Risk factors for bone cancer include the following:

 - Previous treatment with radiotherapy.